 Here’s some tips to combine your makeup with your glasses so that you look your best both in and outside the office.

-Starting with the basics; if you’ve got any kind of frame in a solid black colour, like the simple yet elegant Infinity A2019 below, this means any colour lip or liner in your makeup arsenal will work, as long as you keep your eyeshadow neutral.
+Starting with the basics; if you’ve got any kind of frame in a solid black colour, like the simple yet elegant Infinity A2019 above, this means any colour lip or liner in your makeup arsenal will work, as long as you keep your eyeshadow neutral.

 Needless to say, it’s not advisable to go with any colour eye make-up which clashes with your frames (example: blue shades might not match brown frames, ewe no.) Try and stay neutral but remember you can go a little darker than you can with black frames – opposite colours suit!

 Glasses like the Ray-Ban RX5184‘s are hugely popular for this look and applying your liner thicker and bolder can give you contrast in the right area.
 Again, keeping all other eye makeup neutral and natural, a bold lip colour like red or pink could also serve you well.

 Thin or Rimless Frames

 Take our Vista 7187 glasses for example, you have the freedom to go with most makeup looks which you can wear without glasses, but for more impact double-winged lines would look fantastic with this.

-Long or short sighted?
+Long or Short Sighted?

 Answer to this?
 Simple – when your glasses make your eyes bigger think less is more and draw a fine, subtle line along the top.
 When eyes appear smaller then line your eyes all the way around to create a bigger, wider look.